 Custodial credit risk is the risk that, in the event of failure of the counterparty to the investment, the ETSB will not be able to recover some or all of the investment that is in possession of an outside party.
-To limit its exposure, the ETSB's investment policy requires that all security transactions exposed to custodial credit risk are processed on a DVP (delivery vs. payment) basis with the underlying investment held by a third party acting as the ETSB's agent separate from where the investment was purchased.
+To limit its exposure, the ETSB's investment policy requires that all security transactions exposed to custodial credit risk are processed on a delivery versus payment (DVP) basis with the underlying investment held by a third party acting as the ETSB's agent separate from where the investment was purchased.
 The ETSB also limits its exposure to custodial credit risk by primarily investing in insured or collateralized certificates of deposit.
-All of the ETSB's deposits were covered by either FDIC or collateral at December 31, 2012.